element-hq/ems-docs/src/Frequently-Asked-Questions.md

 This is actually part of a security measure - We generally prevent hosts from returning to the pool after they were initially claimed in order to prevent people from attempting to imitate old servers / users.
 Contact support from [https://ems.element.io/support](https://ems.element.io/support) while signed in to get the hostname released.

-#### If I in the future I want to migrate from EMS to self-hosted, how?
+#### How do I migrate from EMS to self-hosted if I choose to do so in the future?

 Currently the process for migrating away is manual.
 However, we hope to have an automated, self-serve system in the not too distant future.
 For the time being, if you wish to migrate away, please simply email ems-support@element.io (while your EMS server is still up and running) and ask for a snapshot of your Synapse database.
 We will then generate a snapshot for you and generate a link for you to download the data.
 You can then use this to restore the database / Synapse instance on your own infrastructure.